21 Different Types of Ants in Oregon

 They often come inside homes searching for food and may even form trails between the outside and inside of the home if they’ve discovered a reliable food source.

-To prevent infestations of Athabasca thin ants, it’s important to keep your home free of crumbs and other food debris.
+To prevent infestations of Athabasca thin ants, keeping your home free of crumbs and other food debris is important.

 Additionally, sealing cracks or crevices in your home’s exterior can help keep them out.